 What Are Core Competencies in Business: Takeaways

-Core competencies are the unique abilities and resources that a business possesses that enable it to create and deliver value to its customers.
-It is important to understand and utilize core competencies in order to inform strategic decision-making and gain a competitive advantage in the market.
+So, what is a core competency in business?
+Core competencies are the unique abilities and resources that enable a business to create and deliver value to its customers.
+It is important to understand and utilize core competencies for informed and strategic decision-making.